 Pacific Biosciences Core Enterprise

-The Core operates a Pacific Biosciences RSII Instrument with the newest version of the run chemistry and SMRTportal data analysis.
-The service includes library construction (from submitted DNA or RNA) and sequencing.
-Data collection times available are 120, 240, or 360 minutes, with read lengths of up to 30kb.
-We also offer IsoSeq analysis and base modification detection.
+The Core operates a Pacific Biosciences Sequel Instrument with the newest version of the run chemistry (read lengths over 30kb) and SMRTlink data analysis.
+The service includes (as a package deal): library construction from submitted DNA or RNA, sequencing of one SMRTcell, and quality filtering/run metrics.
 Multiplexing is available using either internal PacBio Barcoded Universal Primers (for amplicon libraries) or PacBio Barcoded Adapters.
+Additional bioinformatics options are available for a fee.
 Please contact us about your project.
 We'd love to work with you!